dimazest/fowler.corpora/README.rst

   :target: https://coveralls.io/r/dimazest/fowler.corpora?branch=master

-``fowler.corpora`` is software to create vector space models for Distributional Semantics experiments.
+``fowler.corpora`` is software to create vector space models for Distributional semantics.

 It is possible to instantiate a vector space from

 * British National Corpus
-* Google Books N-gram corpus
+* Google Books N-gram Corpus

 The weighting schemes include: